JackAlexanderClark/Valeries-art-gallery-/documentation/README.md

 ### UX - Planning and Implementation
 1. For the website I want a classic and simple 3 block design for each html page; being a header containing the page title and universal navigation bar, the main middle content block which will contain the image galleries and paragraphs of information and then the bottom footer with an anchor link to take the user back to the top of the page and basic footer information and credits to the painter.
 2. To test the websites funcitonality, I took feedback from a couple user stories and then implemented their feedback.
 3a) User Story 1: Lewis - Understood the website immediately, liked the colour scheme and quickly found their way around to explore the galleries and biography to learn more.
+But thou
 ![cards gallery](https://user-images.githubusercontent.com/97599832/180780315-3c10b16c-9e3d-4a45-9d9d-194a7da112bb.JPG)

 ## Wireframes and planning using Balsamiq - Webpage layout